Skip to content

 FSHS psychologist conduct on the basis of a psychiatrist consultative request a so-called cognitive primary evaluation.
 In such an evaluation one tests an individual’s abilities and skills on a general level, different aspects of memory.
 Moreover, the individual’s ability to concentrate is evaluated as well as the how the individual regulates their own behavior is evaluated through a psychological evaluation.

-You can also in the future get student health care services related to women’s diseases and sexual health on a general practitioner level.
+You can get student health care services related to women’s diseases and sexual health on a general practitioner level.
 Psychiatrist services are also included as a part of student health care.
-If needed students will be steered to special medical care.
-Please note that the specialty care organization may charge a fee according to its own price list.
+If needed students can be referred to specialized health care.
+Please note that the service provider has the right to charge a visit fee according to its own price list.

 Students will be referred to the nearest possible service unit where it is possible to receive oral health services.
 However, in some cases it might be possible to come to a remote consultation.